iomicroservices/baselink-nuxt/content/services/tradespeople/plumber/bath-repair-installation.md

 Booking through BaseLink is fast and fully online.
 Submit your job request, get an instant quote, and choose a convenient time — with dedicated support throughout.

 #description
 All BaseLink plumbers are vetted, reviewed by customers nearby, and backed by our in-house team.
-You’ll get a high standard of service and reliable results every time.
+You'll get a high standard of service and reliable results every time.

 #description
 Payment is collected on the day of service, with any additional time billed in fair 30-minute increments.
 Book bath installation or repair{{$doc.location}} with BaseLink — and enjoy peace of mind with every soak.